SaxySam/Git_Instructions/README.md

 git remote add origin https://eng-git.canterbury.ac.nz/YOUR-USER-CODE/YOUR-REPO-NAME.git
 ```

-* This line will be part of the output from the following line after signing into EngGit, formatted "YOUR-REPO-NAME.git"
+* This line will be part of the output from the following line after signing in to EngGit, formatted "YOUR-REPO-NAME.git"

 > You can also create a repository directly on the EngGit website first and push to the repository's URL, just as in the steps for GitHub outlined below.